ualjuliette/creative-computing/README.md

 Why?

 1. I was not in the right headspace for math or science of any kind.
-2. I had left all of that behind in high school.
+2. I *thought* I had left all of that behind in high school.
-3. I had never been very adept at these subjects in high school
+3. I had never been very adept at these subjects in high school.

 Sometimes, I would find myself enjoying them on the occasion that I had *actually understood* what I was lerarning.\*